Concerns over US terror threats rising as Taliban hold grows | NewsChannel 3-12

 Associated Press

-WASHINGTON (AP) — Another 1,000 U.S. troops are being sent to Afghanistan to help evacuate U.S. personnel after the Taliban overran most of the country.
-The move also comes as American officials are growing increasingly concerned about the potential for a rise in terrorist threats against the U.S..
-A person familiar with the matter tells The Associated Press that the chairman of the Joint Chiefs of Staff, Gen. Mark Milley, told U.S. senators on a briefing call that U.S. officials are expected to alter their earlier assessments about the pace of terrorist groups reconstituting in Afghanistan.
+WASHINGTON (AP) — America’s top general says the United States could now face a rise in terrorist threats from a Taliban-run Afghanistan.
+That warning comes as intelligence agencies charged with anticipating those threats face new questions after the U.S.-backed Afghan military collapsed with shocking speed.
+The chairman of the Joint Chiefs of Staff, Gen. Mark Milley, told senators on a briefing call Sunday that U.S. officials are expected to alter their earlier assessments about the pace of terrorist groups reconstituting in Afghanistan.
+That’s according to a person familiar with the matter who spoke on condition of anonymity.